 Renovation or remodeling your house requires moving furniture, even if it is the smallest thing.
 You start the renovation with a small task, leading you to move everything out of its place.
 You won’t like one spot of your house fixed while others remain torn, or the paint is fading.
 If you are to renovate your home, you cannot start it out of the blue.
 Think about all the things that you want to modify, replace, or refresh.
 Jot down everything and analyze how much budget it will require.

 Once you plan out what things you want to renovate, think about what you will do with the stuff in those rooms.
 You can move small items like decoration pieces or other things to a spare room, but what about furniture?
 You cannot stuff your furniture or pile it up as it will get damaged.
+Have you thought about hiring a self storage unit?
 The best thing about your furniture is to put it in a storage unit while you renovate your home.
 Before you can start your home renovation, there are a few basic things that you must know.

 #1 Design and Plan